 Wentworth Institute of Technology is a private coeducational campus on an urban campus in Boston, Massachusetts.
 With 4,000 full-time undergraduates and an 18:1 student-faculty ratio, students can choose from 19 majors, some with concentration options, across five schools.
 WIT supports transfer students with resources such as required co-op experiences, a comprehensive transfer course equivalency database that includes every accredited US college, and a dedicated transfer admission team.

 Looking for a college or university a little further south?
-Check out these Great Colleges in the Southeast for Transfer Students.
+Check out these Great Colleges and Universities in the South for Transfer Students.